 That was when I truly came face to face with God.
 I started praying.
 I started going to church regularly.
 God truly started working in and on my heart.
 My life started to change.
 I started reading my Bible.
 I started reading Steven Farrar books off of my pastor’s suggestion.
 Reading those brought tears to my eyes as I realized how I had failed my wife as a husband.
-A role that I would cherish if given another chance.
+A role that I would cherish if given another chance with another woman.
 A role ordained by God for all husbands the moment we say those two awesome yet scary words of “I do”..

 Shortly after that I was asked to attend the Johnny Hunt Men’s Conference in Alabama and God opened my eyes to where He wanted me to be and how I could help Him.
 The conference was about pornography in the lives of men in the church.
 Powerful conference where many men’s lives were changed, including mine.